About the Journal

 Conflicts of Interest

-Authors are required to declare any and all conflicts of interest—financial, personal, or other—that may affect the information, research, analysis, or interpretation presented in the manuscript in the structured disclosures section in every Article, Research Report, Scholarly Perspective, Innovation Report, Literature Review, Invited Commentary, and Letter to the Editor published in Siriraj Medical Journal.
+Authors are required to declare any and all conflicts of interest—financial, personal, or other—that may affect the information, research, analysis, or interpretation presented in the manuscript in the structured disclosures section of every Article, Research Report, Scholarly Perspective, Innovation Report, Literature Review, Invited Commentary, and Letter to the Editor published in the Siriraj Medical Journal.
 A conflict of interest exists when professional judgment concerning a primary interest may be influenced by secondary interests.
-This information will be held in confidence by the editor-in-chief, unless the manuscript is accepted, in which case a general description of the conflict, provided by the author, will be published with the article.
+This information will be held in confidence by the editor-in-chief unless the manuscript is accepted, in which case a general description of the conflict, provided by the author, will be published with the article.
 In general, authors should err on the side of disclosing a potential conflict of interest if there is a question about whether a relationship or interest should be disclosed.

 Reviewers and editors are required to declare any and all potential conflicts of interest.
 If an author of a manuscript under consideration has a primary appointment at the editor-in-chief's institution, decisions regarding that manuscript will be made by the deputy editor or an associate editor.
 If an author has a primary appointment at a deputy editor's or associate editor's institution, that deputy editor or associate editor will not be involved in the decision regarding that manuscript.
 If the editor-in-chief is an author of a manuscript under consideration, decisions regarding that manuscript will be made by the chair of the Journal Oversight Committee.